kimuyuboh-blip/Forms/README.md

    The _'label'_ element in HTML is used to define a label for form elements like <strong>  text fields, checkboxes, radio buttons,        etc</strong>.
 It enhances accessibility by linking descriptive text to form controls, making it easier for users (especially those      using assistive technologies) to interact with forms.<br>

-   The <input> tag in HTML is a versatile element used to create interactive controls for web forms, allowing users to input data.
+   The _'input'_ tag in HTML is a versatile element used to create interactive controls for web forms, allowing users to input data.
 It      supports a variety of input types and attributes to customize its behavior.
 Throughout this document we use different types of input    types namely: text, password, email, number, checkbox, radio (button), range, file (upload) and submit (button).
 This is followed bt    a set of attributes which adds certain fuctions e.g
      <ul>
         <li>name: Identifies the input field.</li>
         <li>placeholder: Displays a hint inside the input field.</li>